Blanche Brenton Carey: Growth

 Through much perseverance the work began to grow and new schools were opened.
-The staff were found to teach the girls in their own languages and assistant missionaries joined to visit the parents.
+The staff were found to teach the girls in their own languages, and assistant missionaries joined to visit the parents.

 In 1894 due to ill health Miss M T Condon had to leave Karachi and Blanche Brenton Carey took over the responsibility of the mission station in Karachi.

-The mission set up an outstation in the village of Jhirak, outside of Karachi, with accommodation, a school and a place where simple medicines could be distributed to the sick.
+The mission set up an outstation in the village of Jhirak, outside of Karachi, with accommodation, a school, and a place where simple medicines could be distributed to the sick.

 People started to ask Blanche Brenton Carey if she would be willing to house orphans as many parents died by famine and disease.
 So in 1902 Blanche started an orphanage for the destitute girls.

 Due to famine, and plague there were a good number of widows and Blanche Brenton Carey responded to the need of the people of Karachi by opening a Widows' Industrial Class.
 The widows in the Industrial Class would learn to read and write and develop needle work skills to help them earn a living.

 A new school building was needed and after much fund raising the Queen Alexandra School was built and opened in 1921.

 Recognition

-In the 1928 Royal Birthday List Blanche Brenton Carey was awarded the Kaisar-i-Hind medal for her services to the women and girls of India.
+In the 1928 Royal Birthday List, Blanche Brenton Carey was awarded the Kaisar-i-Hind medal for her services to the women and girls of India.

 Trials

 The Plague (disease) was a constant source of interruption for the mission station.
 At the time of the great plague epidemic in 1896, the schools in Karachi closed and much of the population left the city to live in segregation huts.
 Blanche Brenton Carey went to help the people.

 The girls' education would also end when they married at a young age.

 In 1921 the missionaries' accommodation collapsed and they had to wait seven years before a new mission bungalow was built to accommodate the workers.

 The mission station in Karachi faced financial difficulties as a result of the world wars.

 In 1929 Blanche Brenton Carey became ill and the illness was misdiagnosed as malaria.
-However Blanche Brenton Carey did not recover and a second opinion was sought.
+However, she did not recover and a second opinion was sought.
 It was discovered that she had cancer of the uterus, and she had to undergo an urgent operation.
-Most of the cancer was removed and Blanche was sent home to recuperate.

-Blanche Brenton Carey recovered and returned to Karachi in 1931.
+Most of the cancer was removed and she was sent home to recuperate.
+She recovered and returned to Karachi in 1931.

 There was also political opposition to British rule in India and in 1935 there was a riot in Karachi.

 In 1947 the partition of India took place and Karachi became part of the new state of Pakistan.
 The Queen Alexandra School became a haven for Muslim refugees who were flooding into Karachi from India.
 Most of the mission station schools closed.